 Firefox is a popular browser for Windows PC.
 The Developer Toolbar in Firefox and Chrome allows you to take screenshots of the browser window without using any browser add-ons or 3rd-party screen capture software.
 This tutorial will show you how to capture screenshots in Chrome or Firefox browser natively without using or installing any third-party software.

-You are of course aware that for capturing Desktop screenshots on Windows, you have press the Print Screen or Prnt Scrn key.
+You are, of course, aware that for capturing Desktop screenshots on Windows, you have to press the PrtScr or Print Screen key.
 It can be found in the upper right section of your keyboard.
 To capture only the active window, hold down the Alt key, before you press the Print Screen key.
 Let us see how to do it using the built-in Developer Tools.

 First, launch Google Chrome and navigate to the web page whose screen you would like to capture.

 Once there, click the hamburger icon of the browser, visible in the upper right-hand corner of your computer screen.